Marketing in an economic downturn: 27 SEO tasks to do right now to prepare you for economic recovery and success.

 Look through Facebook’s group suggestions to find business groups to join that suit your industry and target market.
 Follow the group guidelines and contribute.
 If you find that the group isn’t that great, leave it and try another one!

-6 ways you can help me during the economic downturn
+5 ways you can help my marketing in an economic downturn

 I work with copywriters, so if a copywriter’s client work dries up then so does mine!
 If you’d like to help my business in a small way, here are some suggestions: